openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/lateralRecessOfFourthVentricle
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Lateral recess of fourth ventricle' is an anatomical entity.
-It is part of the fourth ventricle.
+   :definition: Is an anatomical entity.
+Is part of the fourth ventricle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007656) ('is_a' and 'relationship')]
    :description: The lateral recess is a projection of the fourth ventricle which extends into the inferior cerebellar peduncle of the brainstem.
-The lateral aperture, an opening in each extremity of the lateral recess, provides a conduit for cerebrospinal fluid to flow from the brain's ventricular system into the subarachnoid space.
+The lateral aperture, an opening in each extremity of the lateral recess, provides a conduit for cerebrospinal fluid to flow from the brain's ventricular system into the subarachnoid space. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0007656)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0736090
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0007656#lateral-recess-of-fourth-ventricle
    :name: lateral recess of fourth ventricle